 I am liking the Goat "World Music" album.

-― A Pick Up Artist's Guide to Negative Approach (GOTT PUNCH II HAWKWINDZ), Saturday, 1 September 2012 08:16 (four years ago) Permalink
+― A Pick Up Artist's Guide to Negative Approach (GOTT PUNCH II HAWKWINDZ), Saturday, 1 September 2012 08:16 (five years ago) Permalink

 Yeah that Goat album is very good.
 Here's the song "The Sun The Moon" from their 7" released earlier this year.

 ― van smack, Monday, 3 September 2012 18:24 (five years ago) Permalink

 I need to check out that Goat album